-2.10.
-Requirements for protection of the environment that are associated with the predisposal management of radioactive waste have to be established by the relevant national regulatory bodies, with all potential environmental impacts that could reasonably be expected taken into consideration [1, 3].
+2.10 Requirements for protection of the environment that are associated with predisposal management of radioactive waste have to be established by the relevant national regulatory bodies, with all potential environmental impacts that could reasonably be expected taken into consideration [1, 3].

-2.11.
-In accordance with para.
-2.1 of SF-1 [1], to achieve the fundamental safety objective of protecting people and the environment from harmful effects of ionizing radiation,

-"measures have to be taken:
+2.11 In accordance with Ref.
+[1], to achieve the fundamental safety objective of protecting people and the environment from harmful effects of ionizing radiation, "measures have to be taken:

-- (a) To control the radiation exposure of people and the release of radioactive material to the environment; - (b) To restrict the likelihood of events that might lead to a loss of control over...source[s] of radiation; - (c) To mitigate the consequences of such events if they were to occur."
+- (a) "To control the radiation exposure of people and the release of radioactive material to the environment; - (b) "To restrict the likelihood of events that might lead to a loss of control over [source(s)] of radiation; - (c) "To mitigate the consequences of such events if they were to occur."

-2.12.
-NS-R-5 (Rev. 1) [6] states that the operating organization is required to take measures to avoid or to optimize the generation of radioactive waste, including consideration of requirements related to disposal, with the aim of minimizing the overall environmental impact.
-This includes ensuring that gaseous and liquid radioactive releases to the environment are in compliance with authorized limits and reducing doses to the public and effects on the environment to levels that are as low as reasonably achievable (optimization of protection).
+2.12 Reference [6] further states that the operating organization is required to take measures to avoid or to optimize the generation of radioactive waste, including the consideration of requirements arising from disposal, with the aim of minimizing the overall environmental impact.
+This includes ensuring that gaseous and liquid radioactive discharges to the environment are in compliance with authorized limits and reduce doses to the public and effects on the environment to levels that are as low as reasonably achievable (optimization of protection).

-2.13.
-Clearance (the removal of radioactive material within authorized practices from any further regulatory control) and the control of discharges (planned and controlled releases of gaseous or liquid radioactive material to the environment)
+2.13 Clearance (the removal of radioactive material within authorized practices from any further regulatory control) and the control of discharges (planned and controlled releases of gaseous or liquid radioactive material to the environment) are addressed in Refs [18] and [19], respectively.